Disability and Inclusion

 The Disability and Inclusion team is based within Deakin’s School of Health and Social Development in the Faculty of Health.
 We have strong connections with people with disabilities and the broader disability community who we work with to identify areas of research that will inform a human rights approach to disability and inclusion.
 As researchers, we’re constantly finding new ways to develop inclusive practices and outcomes for everyone, with the aim to create a more informed society about the barriers still challenging people living with disability.

-Our research interests include: sexuality and relationships; LGBTQI; abuse prevention; augmentative and alternative communication; dysphagia and swallowing; employment; supported decision making; planning; complex support needs; human rights and disability; the intersection between health and disability; accessible public transport, telehealth, responses to COVID-19, and assistive technology.
+Our research interests include: complex support needs; human rights and disability; LGBTQI; dementia; abuse prevention; augmentative and alternative communication; dysphagia and swallowing; supported decision making; planning; the intersection between health and disability; accessible public transport; responses to COVID-19; employment; sexuality and relationships.

 The Disability and Inclusion team direct and teach in several courses at Deakin, including an undergraduate major and minor pathway of Disability and Inclusion in the Bachelor of Health Sciences degree and, at the postgraduate level, the Graduate Certificate of Disability and Inclusion, and the Master of Disability and Inclusion.